MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/push-request-response-headers.md

 - Content-Length and Content-Type are the only standard HTTP headers that are included in the notification delivered to the client, regardless of whether other standard headers were included in the request.
 - All other standard HTTP headers are either ignored or return an error if the functionality is not supported.
+- Starting in February 2023,  WNS will cache only one tile notification when the device is offline.

 ### Authorization